andrei-k/delete-files-by-name/README.md

 2. Enter the path to the folder you want to search and delete files in.
 *As a shortcut, you can drag a drop the folder from Finder into Terminal.*

-3. Enter the string that will be used to search and delete files.
+3. Enter the string.
+Filenames that contain that string will be deleted.